Ankit-vik-singh/SQL-Case-Study-of-a-Restaurant/README.md

 ### The analysis addresses various business questions through SQL queries, including:
 Total spending per customer.

 Number of visits per customer.

-First item purchased by each customer.
+The first item is purchased by each customer.

-Most purchased item overall and by each customer.
+Most purchased items overall and by each customer.

 Popular items before and after customers become members.

 Total points earned by customers based on spending, with special multipliers for certain items and periods.

-SQL Solutions:
+### SQL Solutions:

 Detailed SQL queries are provided to answer each case study question, showcasing the ability to extract actionable insights from the dataset.

-Summary:
+### Summary:
 This project demonstrates proficiency in SQL by solving real-world business problems for a restaurant.

 The analysis helps in understanding customer behavior, popular menu items, and the effectiveness of the membership program, providing valuable insights to enhance business operations at Danny's Diner.

 ### Skills Highlighted: